heholek/edgex-objectbox/docs/getting-started/Ch-GettingStartedGoDevelopers.rst

 .. image:: EdgeX_GoLandOpenProject.png

-In the "Open File or Project" popup, select the location of the folder containing your cloned edgex-go repo.
-If you are following the EdgeX recommended standards, the edgex-go folder should be located under $GOPATH/src/github.com/edgexfoundry/edgex-go.
+In the "Open File or Project" popup, select the location of the folder containing your cloned edgex-objectbox repo.
+If you are following the EdgeX recommended standards, the edgex-objectbox folder should be located under $GOPATH/src/github.com/objectbox/edgex-objectbox.

 .. image:: EdgeX_GoLandSelectProject.png